 - The student is classified as a sophomore, junior or senior. - The student is allowed to select a prior semester he/she wishes to have excluded from the calculation in the cumulative GPA.
 All credits and grades earned in the selected semester will be excluded.
 The student will not be allowed to select specific grades and credits to retain while excluding others earned within the same semester. - Academic forgiveness will be granted only one time.
 The student will receive a "W" (Withdrawn) for each grade during the semester for which academic forgiveness is approved.
 Once approved, academic forgiveness is irreversible.
-Students cannot request a grade for the withdrawn course(s) on a later date. - Only grades and credits earned from Talladega College will be excluded. - Students must submit a petition to the Academic Advisor at least one semester prior to graduation to allow time for processing the petition.
-The petition will be reviewed by the Department Chairperson, Division Dean and the Academic Review Committee which will submit a recommendation to the Provost/Vice President of Academic Affairs.
-If the recommendation does not favor the student, he/she may appeal the decision of the committee, in writing, to the Provost/Vice President of Academic Affairs within 72 hours of notification. - Federal regulations do not allow for the consideration of Academic Forgiveness in the financial aid satisfactory academic progress calculations.
-Courses for which the student receives Academic Forgiveness are counted in the attempted and earned hours and are included in the GPA calculation for financial aid purposes.
-If a student is receiving financial aid or expects to receive it in the future, the student should consult with the Financial Aid office prior to seeking Academic Forgiveness.
+Students cannot request a grade for the withdrawn course(s) on a later date. - Only grades and credits earned from Talladega College will be excluded. - Students must submit a petition to the Registrar's Office at least one semester prior to graduation.
+The petition will be reviewed by the student's advisor, Department Chairperson/Director, Academic School Dean, and the Academic Review Committee Chair/Vice Provost of Academic Affairs who will submit a recommendation to the Provost/Executive Vice President.
+If the recommendation does not favor the student, he/she may appeal the decision of the committee, in writing, to the Academic Review Committee Chair/Vice Provost of Academic Affairs within 72 hours of notification. - Federal regulations do not allow for the consideration of academic forgiveness in the financial aid satisfactory academic progress calculations.
+Courses for which the student receives academic forgiveness are counted in the attempted and earned hours and are included in the GPA calculation for financial aid purposes.
+If a student is receiving financial aid or expects to receive it in the future, the student should consult with the Financial Aid Office prior to seeking academic forgiveness.